hien-p/hien-p.github.io/docs/collections/Modular_blockchain/Celestia/Key-learning-notes-for-camp-mamo/03-VerifiableEncryption-PrivateDA.md

-# VERIFIABLE ENCRYPTION & PRIVATE Data trên Celesti
+# VERIFIABLE ENCRYPTION & PRIVATE Data trên Celestia

 > “Privacy matters.
 But so does verifiability.” — Celestia Labs